universal-content-fingerprint-registry/site/docs/interactive-demo.md

 # Interactive Demo

-This interactive demo shows how to use WAGMI and Viem to interact with the Universal Content Fingerprinting Registry smart contract deployed on Stability Protocol's Zero Gas Token network.
+This interactive demo shows how to use WAGMI and Viem to interact with the Universal Content Fingerprinting Registry smart contract deployed on Stability Protocol's Global Trust Network.
 The demo uses a deterministic wallet that's always the same for consistency.

 ## Live Demo